Foltynewicz, Duvall lead Braves to 3-0 win over Cardinals

+ATLANTA (AP) — When Mike Foltynewicz was summering in the minor leagues, it was hard to envision an October like this.

+Yet there he was Friday, coming through when Atlanta needed it most.

-ATLANTA (AP) — Adding another chapter to his remarkable turnaround season, Mike Foltynewicz threw seven dominating innings before pinch-hitter Adam Duvall hit a two-run homer that carried the Atlanta Braves to a 3-0 victory over the St. Louis Cardinals on Friday, evening the NL Division Series at one game apiece.
+Foltynewicz threw seven dominating innings, Adam Duvall hit a pinch-hit homer and the Braves evened the NL Division Series with a 3-0 victory over the St. Louis Cardinals in Game 2.

-Foltynewicz, who spent a good chunk of his summer in Triple-A after a miserable start, has been a different pitcher since returning from the minors.
+After spending a good chunk of his summer at Triple-A Gwinnett, Foltynewicz has been a different pitcher since returning from the minors.
 He went 6-1 with a 2.65 ERA over his last 10 starts — a brilliant run that carried right into the postseason.

-“It’s pretty cool to see for a guy that went through what he’s went through this year and where he’s come back from,” Braves manager Brian Snitker said.
-“To see him step up like that is something really special.”
+“Pretty special,” Foltynewicz said.
+“I really made sure to slow things down, to stay in my mechanics and make sure all my pitches were working like they were tonight.
+It was smooth sailing, so it was a lot of fun.”

-The best-of-five series now shifts to St. Louis, where Mike Soroka gets the ball for the Braves in Game 3 on Sunday against Adam Wainwright.
+The best-of-five series now shifts to St. Louis, where Mike Soroka goes for the Braves in Game 3 on Sunday against Adam Wainwright.

-Going against St. Louis ace Jack Flaherty, who had one of the great second halves in baseball history, Foltynewicz allowed three hits, struck out seven and walked none during an 83-pitch outing that kept the Cardinals from mounting any semblance of offense.
+Facing St. Louis ace Jack Flaherty, who had one of the great second halves in baseball history, Foltynewicz allowed three hits, struck out seven and walked none during an 83-pitch outing that kept the Cardinals from mounting any semblance of offense.

 He only allowed one runner as far as second base — and that wasn’t even his fault.
 In the second, Yadier Molina singled and Braves second baseman Ozzie Albies extended the inning by misplaying Paul DeJong’s grounder for an error.